What you should know before you visit James Madison's Montpelier

-Food, drink, and chewing gum are prohibited in the mansion.
+Food, drink, and chewing gum are prohibited in the House.

 Eating, drinking, and flash photography are prohibited in the galleries.

-Cell phones must be on silent or vibrate mode while inside the mansion.
+Cell phones must be on silent or vibrate mode while inside the House.

 Service animals are permitted throughout the property.
 Leashed dogs that are not service animals are welcome on the grounds, but are not permitted indoors.
 Pet owners are asked to curb their dogs.